 5. Connect your keyboard through an extension cord or USB hub

-Apple’s USB keyboards come with a USB extension cord that increase the reach of the included USB cord.
+Apple’s USB keyboards come with a USB extension cord that increases the reach of the included USB cord.
 Try plugging your keyboard into one end of this cord and the other into your computer.
 If you don’t have a USB extension cord, you can also use a USB hub.

 No one seems to know why this is so effective, but it often works!